Gear manufacturing company Osvald Jensen decreases cycle time by 12 seconds using dual gripper from OnRobot

 “OnRobot has developed a dual gripper solution, which compared to the single gripper, increases the productivity of the CNC machine simply by being able to handle two objects at the same time.
 We realized that with yet another cost-effective investment, we could improve our productivity even further,” says Christian Viereck, Head of Production at Osvald Jensen.

 Cycle time decreased by 12 seconds

 Furthermore, installing cobots can help relieve workers from tedious and monotonous work, improve physical working conditions, and free up workers to spend time on more challenging tasks.
-And unexpected side benefit was, that the CNC machines, due to a much more stable and repetitive operation, started to produce parts, that were much closer to the ideal tolerances.
-The reason being, that temperature, humidity, etc., varied much less.
+An unexpected side benefit was that the CNC machines, since they now had a much more stable and repetitive operation, started to produce parts that were much closer to the ideal tolerances.
+The reason being that there was less variation in temperature, humidity, etc.

 “To stay competitive in a high-cost country like Denmark, and at the same time demonstrate that we are a modern company, we have decided to invest in technology that gives us the best return.
 We have invested a lot in our CNC machines, and with collaborative robots, especially the OnRobot Gripper, we can, in a very cost-effective way, automate them.
 Therefore, in 2015, we invested in our first OnRobot gripper and had a return on investment in less than three months,” Christian Viereck explains.